An invariant K\"ahler metric on the tangent disk bundle of a space-form: Abstract

 \section{Abstract}

 We find a family of K\"ahler metrics invariantly defined on the radius $r_0>0$ tangent disk bundle ${\calT_{M,r_0}}$ of any given real space-form $M$ or any of its quotients by discrete groups of isometries.
 Such metrics are complete in the non-negative curvature case and non-complete in the negative curvature case.
-Moreover, if $\dim M=2$ and $M$ has constant sectional curvature $K\neq0$, then the K\"ahler metrics have holonomy $\SU(2)$ and, in particular, are Ricci flat.
-Regarding the case $K>0$ in any dimension $m$, there is no (clear) coincidence with the celebrated Stenzel metric on ${\calT_{S^m,+\infty}}$.
+If $\dim M=2$ and $M$ has constant sectional curvature $K\neq0$, then the K\"ahler manifolds ${\calT_{M,r_0}}$ have holonomy $\SU(2)$; hence they are Ricci-flat.
+For $M=S^2$, just this dimension, the metric coincides with the Stenzel metric on the tangent manifold ${\calT_{S^2}}$, giving us a new most natural description of this well-know metric.

 K\"ahler metric, tangent bundle, space-form.

 Primary: 32Q15, 53C55, Secondary: 32Q60, 53B35, 53C28, 58A32